QuantEcon/lecture-python-intro/in-work/lln_clt.md

 +++

-Repeat the simulation in (TODO: Add a reference) with [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
+Repeat the simulation in (TODO: Add a reference to simulation one) with [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).

 +++